utzig/mcuboot/boot/cypress/MCUBootApp/README.md

 **Description:**

 This application is based on upstream MCUBoot library.
-It is designed be first application started by FlashBoot on CM0p.
+It is designed be first application started on CM0p.

 Features implemented:
 * Run on CM0p core
-* Has dubug prints to terminal on 115200
+* Has debug prints to terminal on 115200
 * Can validate image hash of 2 slots in flash memory BOOT and UPGRADE
 * Starts image located in BOOT slot after validating signature
 * Performs upgrade operation from UPGRADE slot to BOOT slot after UPGRADE image hash verification